a. List any birds and other animals, which have been observed on or near the site or are known to be on or near the site.

 - Habitat restoration (native plantings, maintaining water quality and hydrology including temperature, stream flows, protection from human and domestic animal intrusion or noise, light, and glare).

 - Measures to preserve or restore fish and wildlife corridors.

 - Monitoring and ongoing stewardship of habitat with performance measures for adaptive management.

 - Measures to control or eradicate invasive species coming into and leaving the site.

 e.
 List any invasive animal species known to be on or near the site.

-Check the current list of invasive animal species to see if they are known to live in the area of the proposal.
+Invasive animal species include terrestrial and aquatic mammals, crustaceans, amphibians, reptiles, insects, and mollusks that can invade and damage our native species and habitats and also include insects or animals that are considered agricultural pests.
+Check the current lists of invasive animal species to see if they are known to live in the area of the proposal.